kiali/kiali-design/namespace-overview/design.md

 ### Namespace Cards
 - **Title:** Displays the name of the namespace.
 May wrap to a second line if necessary.
+- **Service Count:** The total number of services in the namespace.
 - **Status Counts:** Shows the number of services with each status.
 Icons should only be shown for a given status if there are services in the namespace that have that status.
-- **Service Count:** The total number of services in the namespace.

 ### Card interactions
 - Clicking on a card links to a view of the services list filtered by the relevant namespace
 - Clicking on a status count links to a view of the services with that status in the selected namespace
-- Hovering over a status count displays a popover with a list of the services with that status.
+- Hovering over a status count displays a popover with a list of the names of services with that status.
   - If more than 6 services with a given status exist, the popover should show the names of the first 5 followed by the message "and # more..." to describe the total number